 It would therefore be a misreading to claim that Gaudentius, Orosius or Augustine were saying that sexual intercourse with men was the only association to be made with the sinfulness of the Sodomites.
 The examples of Philo and Paul shows how male-male sex was not generally seen as a vice in particular need of admonishment, so much as a symptom of wider debauchery and sexual excess.
 That this is also the case for these early Christian writers is suggested by the context of their own writings.
 Augustine, in particular, clearly sees Sodom as an image of worldly excess in general, and not just stupra in masculos.
 Orosius, in his Historiae, explicitly connected Sodom with Rome (the sack of Rome in 410 was a similar punishment from God), but he was not seeking to imply that the Romans were deserving of punishment for male-male sex so much as for their paganism and other sins.
 In his depiction of the corrupt emperor Nero, we see how Orosius viewed sexual intercourse with men as but one symptom of a more general kind of moral depravity.
 In linking the sin of Sodom with Romans 1:27, therefore, these writers were not seeking to formulate a radical new reading of the Sodom narrative, but were providing a kind of shorthand for the excesses of the Sodomites that had already been well established.

 We can best demonstrate that this is the case by examining the works of those writers who followed shortly after.
-In the fifth-century epic poem De Sodoma, for instance, there is no mention of a sexual element to Sodom’s sin; instead, the general excessive luxury of the Sodomites is chastised.
+In the fifth-century epic poem De Sodoma (On Sodom), for instance, there is no mention of a sexual element to Sodom’s sin; instead, the general excessive luxury of the Sodomites is chastised.
 The writings of Gregory the Great depict Sodom being punished for “crimes of the flesh” (scelera carnis) and illicit sexual desire, but he does not specifically home in on male-male intercourse.
 Despite his familiarity with Augustine and Orosius, Gregory still understands the crime of Sodom to be general sexual excess, not specifically homosexual sin.
-In the sixth century, Gildas would lift the working of history from his reading of Orosius and apply it to British history.
-At one point in his De excidio et conquestu Britanniae, the Britons experience a bountiful period of prosperity and inevitably succumb to luxuria.
+In the sixth century, the British moralist Gildas would adapt the reading of history found in Orosius and apply it to British history.
+At one point in his De excidio et conquestu Britanniae (On the Ruin and Conquest of Britain), the Britons experience a bountiful period of prosperity and inevitably succumb to luxuria.
 Gildas, like Orosius, deploys a reference to a Pauline epistle to illustrate the depths of the Britons’ depravity.
-Rather than quote from Romans 1:27, however, Gildas links the sin caused by luxuria with a different biblical verse, 1 Corinthians 5:1, which decries a very specific form of adultery: “It is absolutely heard, that there is fornication among you, and such fornication as the like is not among the heathens; that one should have his father’s wife.”
-Presumably, Gildas meant to paint the Britons as indulging in general sexual excess and not just the very specific crime of sex with their fathers’ wives.
+Rather than quote from Romans 1:27, however, Gildas invokes a different biblical verse, 1 Corinthians 5:1, which decries a very specific form of adultery: “It is absolutely heard, that there is fornication among you, and such fornication as the like is not among the heathens; that one should have his father’s wife.”
+It is clear from context that Gildas meant to paint the Britons as indulging in general sexual excess, not just the very specific crime of sex with their fathers’ wives.
+The reference to 1 Corinthians 5:1 here functions synecdochically, as a symbol of excess and moral degradation.
 Elsewhere in that work, Gildas deploys the image of Sodom as a generalized symbol of depravity and worldly excess.
 It has not yet become a symbol of homosexual acts, though it has certainly come to strongly imply sexual excess.